Luckystork/everythingaboutevadus/evadus_master_doc.md

   * **Window Scale:** Resizing percentage for the overlay.
   * **Stealth Visibility Keybinds:** Custom hotkey to vanish/show the browser instantly.
 * **Canvas DOM Vulnerability Fix:** Injects a lightweight JS payload into the exam browser that freezes `window.onblur` and `document.visibilityState`.
 Forces the exam to always think it is the active window, bypassing tab-tracking.
+* **LITE Watchdog Auto-Relauncher:** If aggressive proctoring software manages to send a "kill" command to the invisible overlay, a hidden kernel-level watchdog instantly respawns the Zap UI in its exact previous state in under 5 milliseconds.
 * **Global Drag-and-Drop:** Captures physical file drags (PDFs, images) from the host OS and routes them directly into the invisible browser instance.
 * **Bug Fixes:** Includes an automated input-buffer wipe to fix the "Sticky Key" bug when tabbing between the exam and the overlay.

 ### 2.2 The [CORE] Tab (Behavioral & Process Stealth)
 **Target:** Behavioral AI monitors and process-list scanners (TAO by OAT).
 * **Mechanic:** Injects stealth logic directly into legitimate Windows processes.
+* **Anti-Color Matching / UI Cloaking:** Actively randomizes the microscopic RGB hex values of the UI borders on every launch to defeat advanced behavioral engines that take screenshots to look for known cheat UI colors.
 * **Settings Panel:**
   * **Polymorphic Spoofer:** "Generate New Identity" button to manually rename/hide the Zap process as a random Windows service.
+  * **Target App Memory:** Remembers the exact executable path of the custom exam software the user last hooked, preventing them from needing to manually browse for it on every launch.
   * **Biometric Typing Engine:** * **Target WPM** slider.
     * **Randomized Delay bounds (ms)** (e.g., 60ms - 150ms).
     * **Human Error %** slider to inject artificial typos and backspace corrections.